 The best VPNs for traveling

 All VPNs have some things in common: they route your data through a private server, hide your activity from other entities and keep you fairly anonymous online.
 But the best VPNs can do more than that.
-You also want to look for a good price, top-notch security and a contract period that works for you.
+You also want a good price, top-notch security and a contract period that works for you.
 Many VPNs require you to sign long-term contracts to get the best price.
-We chose the best VPNs to use for travel based on a variety of factors, including how many servers are available and their level of security.
+We chose the best VPNs to use for travel based on various factors, including how many servers are available and their level of security.

 Our methodology